Consumer Confidence Index (2012-2023)

 One of the most important things to always be on top of as an entrepreneur is the state of the economy—both present and future.
 Not only does it tell you how it may impact your business, but it can also arm you with the information you need to adjust your strategy going forward.

 The consumer sentiment index is a common measure of this.
-According to the US consumer sentiment index by the University of Michigan, US consumer confidence had been growing over the past decade until the coronavirus pandemic hit.
+According to the US consumer sentiment index by the University of Michigan, US consumer confidence had been rising nearly every year over the past decade until the COVID-19 pandemic hit.

 The index is calculated by asking consumers about their current financial situation, benchmarked against what it was a year ago, as well as their expectations over the coming year.
 The number of negative responses is then compared to positive ones.
 The higher the index is, the better the economic situation and outlook.

-In 2011, the consumer sentiment index was measured at 67.3.
+In 2012, the US consumer confidence index was measured at 76.6.
 Up until 2019, aside from slight dips in 2016 and 2019, the US consumer index had been increasing steadily year after year.

 Here’s a closer look at how US consumer confidence has evolved recently.